 Hate having to work out what’s for dinner after a long day?
 Menu plan and meal prep.

-Have running to-do lists
+Teacher time management tip number 6: Have running to-do lists

 By writing a to-do list that keeps going, and crossing things off as they get done, you can keep progressing on your goals.

-My husband and I also each have a personal to-do list and a shared household to-do/shopping list.
+My husband and I each have a personal to-do list and a shared household to-do/shopping list.
 It’s connected to our shared household email account and allows us both to add to and see jobs that need to be done.

 Each week, I use my work to-do, personal to-do, and shared household to-do lists to create a plan of what I will do and when I will do it.

 If I don’t accomplish everything from this week’s list, I write it at the top of the list for next week.
-Then, I use a planner to write down when you will do different tasks during the week.
+Then, I use a planner to write down when I will do different tasks during the week.